State Ombudsman Programs in Long-Term Care: Guide and FAQ

 Reviewed by Aldo Zilli, Esq.
 Senior Manager, B2B Content, IntelyCare

-As a leader of a long-term care facility, one of your primary responsibilities is to support the health, safety, and welfare of your residents.
-Your state’s long-term care ombudsman program is a valuable resource that can help you adhere to local policies surrounding quality of care delivery.
+As a leader of a long-term care (LTC) facility, one of your primary responsibilities is to support the health, safety, and welfare of your residents.
+Your state ombudsman program for long-term care residents is a valuable resource that can help you adhere to local policies surrounding quality of care delivery.
 But what exactly is an ombudsman and what do they do?

-This guide will summarize everything you need to know about working with an ombudsman for nursing homes and other long-term care settings.
+This guide will summarize everything you need to know about working with an ombudsman for nursing homes and other LTC settings.
 We’ll provide an overview of what ombudsman programs are, why they were created, and how they relate to your facility’s operations.

-While this is a federal program, each state administers its own LTC ombudsman services.
-The specific structure of state programs can vary, but LTC ombudsmen are typically trained to:
+While the Long-Term Care Ombudsman Program is federal, each state administers its own LTC ombudsman services.
+The specific structure of state programs can vary, but they all serve the purpose of protecting the rights of LTC residents.
+LTC ombudsmen are typically trained to:

 • Educate LTC residents and families on how to exercise their rights.